-Although the Project site is estimated to be of moderate value to foraging raptors, it is of lesser regional importance given its small size, fragmented condition, proximity to urban development and road right-of -ways, and low native habitat diversity.
+Although the Project site is estimated to contain moderate value foraging habitat for raptors, it is of lesser regional importance given its small size, fragmented condition, proximity to urban development and road right-of -ways, and low native habitat diversity.
 The Project site is part of a fragmented area of disturbed habitat that is surrounded by development and roads.
 The Goleta area contains a number of other natural areas that provide comparatively larger expanses and higher value raptor habitat, as evidenced by the documented use and repeated nesting of various species of raptors in these areas (City of Goleta, 2012).
 For example, quality raptor habitat exists at Ellwood Mesa, LLCNHP, the Goleta Slough, Coal Oil Point Reserve and vicinity, and the Santa Ynez foothills.

-Raptors generally require large home ranges, and individual foraging territories are often measured in terms of tens of acres to square miles.
-During breeding, demand for prey increases and additional habitat must be available for young birds to disperse from nesting locations and establish new territories.
 Urban development and other land-use conversion have resulted in the removal of substantial amounts of raptor foraging habitat in the Goleta area.
 Loss of foraging habitat reduces prey abundance and availability, which reduces and limits the number of raptors a given area can support.
 In general, smaller populations are less resilient to environmental stress (e.g. drought, disease, and fluctuations in prey availability).

 Semi-aquatic Animals and Off-site Aquatic Critical Habitat.
 Semi-aquatic species (e.g., California red-legged frog, two-striped garter snake) are not likely to occur in and upstream from the channelized section of Los Carneros Creek adjacent to the Project site, because only a limited band of riparian habitat is present that is adjacent to and subject to noise and vibration disturbances from U.S. 101 and UPRR.
-The upland areas within 100 feet of the creek include the off-site filled and compacted UPPR tracks, and areas on the Project site that have recently been graded and reseeded.
+The upland areas within 100 feet of the creek include the off-site filled and compacted UPRR tracks, and areas on the Project site that have recently been graded and reseeded.
 Areas within 500 feet of the creek are not suitable upland transitional habitat.

 Off-site, Los Carneros Creek provides intermittent aquatic habitat; during the dry season flow is low and consists of agricultural and urban runoff (Leydecker, 2006).
 The creek is designated critical habitat for the southern steelhead, and south of Hollister Avenue for the tidewater goby (Eucyclogobious newberryi).
 However, neither species is anticipated to be present adjacent to the Project site since the riparian area is separated from the Goleta Slough by 0.41 mile of channelization.
-Refer to Appendix D for map of designated critical habitat in the Project vicinity.
+Refer to Appendix D for a map of designated critical habitat in the Project vicinity.

 Jurisdictional Drainages and Wetlands.
 No areas defined as wetlands by Federal, State or local policies are located on the Project site.
-Two previously identified jurisdictional features exist off-site adjacent to Project: 1) Los Carneros Creek, approximately 90 feet (measured from the edge of riparian vegetation) north of the northeast corner and channelized east of the Project site; and 2) the Los Carneros Wetland adjacent to S. Los Carneros Road and Hollister Avenue, approximately 80 feet south of the southeastern corner of the Project site.
+Two previously identified jurisdictional features exist off-site adjacent to Project: 1) Los Carneros Creek, approximately 67 feet (measured from the edge of riparian vegetation) north of the northeast corner and channelized east of the Project site; and 2) the Los Carneros Wetland adjacent to S. Los Carneros Road and Hollister Avenue, approximately 80 feet south of the southeastern corner of the Project site.
 No jurisdictional features are present within the Project site.